theochem/horton/doc/user_hamiltonian_molecular.rst

 Specifying different basis sets for different atoms
 ---------------------------------------------------

-In some cases one wants to specify different basis sets for different atoms.
+In some cases, you may want to specify different basis sets for different atoms.
 For example, setting the 3-21G basis set for the hydrogen atom and the 6-31G basis set for the carbon atom, and STO-3G for all remainig atoms can be done as follows.

 .. code-block:: python